rive-app/rive-react/README.md

 #### Classes, styles, and component props
 Starting in v2.0, we introduce one breaking change where any non-style props set on the `RiveComponent` (i.e `aria-*`, `role`, etc.) will be set on the inner `<canvas>` element.
 Previously, all extra props would be set onto the containing `<div>` element.
 Both the `className` and `style` props will continue to be set on the `<div>` element that wraps the canvas, as this dictates the sizing of the Rive component.

+### Migrating to 3.0

+There are no breaking changes here.
+If you have migrated to v2.x.x, you can safely migrate to 3.0.